About Student Government

 FLC elects two members to be First Year Ambassadors who attend Student Senate sessions, and act as the voice of new students.

 The Legislative Branch

-Additionally, two seats are allocated for First Year Ambassadors to represent new students where were not able to vote in the previous election.
+Additionally, two seats are allocated for First-Year Ambassadors to represent new students who were not able to vote in the previous election.

 The Judicial Branch